Sunday, January 28, 2024

 The lollipops sat like a bouquet of perfect flowers in a brownish, clay jar.
 The jar rested on the counter.
 My mother let me gape at the arrangement for a few seconds, those yellow circles atop white sticks, each in a cellophane wrapper.
 Then she took a number from a machine that dispensed customer numbers and we waited.

 Rationally, I'm aware it must have taken time to get a cut of meat.
 It always did.
 But I don't remember waiting.
 I have a vague sense of dialogue above me.
 It took place in a mix of English and German.
 I may have fallen asleep on my feet for a while.
 I may have talked with another child in the line.
-None of it made much of an impression.
+None of it made an impression.

 I don't remember getting the lollipop.
 Suddenly, I had one in my right hand.
 That part is clear.